Night of Betrayal and Prayer

 Background Study:

 Betrayal propelled the events leading up to the arrest and eventual crucifixion of Jesus.
-The leading priests and Jewish elders were jealous of the crowds following Jesus and therefore planned to set a trap for him when the time was right (Matthew 26:3-6).
+The leading priests and Jewish elders were jealous of the crowds following Jesus and, therefore, planned to set a trap for Him when the time was right (Matthew 26:3-6).

-This plotting had gone on even before the Last Supper was shared by Jesus and his followers.
-Jesus knew that Judas would betray him but he also knew that his other followers would also be tested in their own way.
-When the group left the supper and made their way to the Mount of Olives, Jesus shocked his followers by saying that their faith would waver and they would leave him.
-Peter, in particular, was horrified by the thought of this.
-“All the other followers may lose their faith,” he told Jesus, “but I will never lose my faith.”
-Jesus made it clear when he said Peter would deny him three times before the rooster crowed (Matthew 26:33-35).
-Of course, Jesus is correct.
-This is covered in the lesson The Trial of Jesus.
+This plotting had gone on even before Jesus and his followers shared the Last Supper.
+Jesus knew that Judas would betray Him, but He also knew that His other followers would be tested in their own way.
+When the group left the supper and made their way to the Mount of Olives, Jesus shocked his followers by saying that their faith would waver and they would leave Him.

 Way to Introduce the Story:

 Ask the children to share the names of their friends.
 Discuss how their friends help them and how they help their friends.
-Ask, “if you were hurting, would your friends help you?”
+Ask, “If you were hurting, would your friends help you?”

 In today’s lesson, we are going to learn about a time when Jesus was hurting.
 Let’s find out what Jesus’ friends did.